datadryad/dryad-app/app/views/layouts/_submission_process.html.md

 </p>

 <p>
-For more information regarding the Frictionless Data project at Open Knowledge Foundation, visit this link: <a href="https://frictionlessdata.io/">https://frictionlessdata.io/</a>
+<a href="https://frictionlessdata.io/">Learn more about the Frictionless Data project</a> at Open Knowledge
+Foundation.
 </p>

 <p>